Adolis García Player Props: Rangers vs. Mariners

-On Friday, Adolis Garcia (.325 slugging percentage in past 10 games, with zero home runs) and the Texas Rangers play the Seattle Mariners, whose starting pitcher will be Luis Castillo.
-First pitch is at 8:05 PM ET.
+Adolis Garcia, carrying a .333 slugging percentage over his past 10 games, will be in action for the Texas Rangers versus the Seattle Mariners June 3 at 4:05 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Tigers.
+He had a one-hit performance in his previous game (1-for-4) against the Mariners.

 Adolis García Game Info & Props vs. the Mariners